shahidx0x/FDOC/README.md

 # FDOC => E-medic Solution
-In the project directory, you can run:
+After Download the project You have to run from the project directory :

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\